ROCm/OpenFOAM_HMM/META-INFO/README.md

 Meta-information is generally for OpenFOAM internal use only.

-The format, content and meaning may be changed at anytime without notice.
+The format, content and meaning may be changed at anytime without prior notice.
 If any of these are changed, these are some of places that will need to be updated accordingly:

   - bin/foamEtcFile
   - bin/tools/foamConfigurePaths